Last Updated on12 minutes to read

 Unlike the traditional form survey, an NPS survey is brief.
 The two-question format allows you to get better response rates than traditional surveys.
 However, you can add more questions if needed.

-Using NPS tools allow you to generate follow up questions based on the initial customer rating making getting noteable feedback quite easy.
+Using NPS tools allows you to generate follow up questions based on the initial customer rating making getting notable feedback quite easy.
 To keep the survey as efficient and effective as possible, limit yourself to 10 additional questions.